narinluangrath/react-gapi-auth2/README.md

 export default SignIn;
 ```

-You can also use the built in SignIn button provided by this library, which simply a wrapper around `gapi.signin2.render`.
+Or use the built in `SignInButton` provided by this library, which simply a wrapper around `gapi.signin2.render`

 ```jsx